SkooveLearn PianoDownload on the App Store

 • Double bass

-For all these instruments, however, the main clef used is the bass clef.
+Other than the bassoon, these instruments the main clef used is usually bass clef.
 Only when the composer wants these instruments to play high pitches would the tenor clef be used.
 This is mostly to avoid excessive ledger lines.

 You will also see from the above example that the tenor clef key signatures look a little different.
-The circle of fifths always remains the same no matter what clef you are using, but do bear in mind that the positioning of the sharps and/or flats on the grand staff will be different in the tenor clef compared to the treble or bass clef.
+The circle of fifths always remains the same no matter what clef you are using.
+The positioning of the sharps and/or flats on the grand staff will be different in the tenor clef compared to the treble or bass clef.

 Start free trial